-Therefore, the VAE image compression methods need to use multiple models trained under different $\beta$ to adjust the different compression performance of images.
-However, the multi-model scheme only realizes variable rates in several discrete points of rate-distortion curve while memory consumption increases proportionally.
+Therefore, the VAE-based image compression methods need to use multiple fixed-rate models trained under different $\beta$ to adjust the different compression performance of images.
+However, the multi-model scheme only realizes variable rates in several discrete points of the R-D curve, while memory consumption increases proportionally.

-\textbf{RNN-based Methods.} Toderici et al.\cite{Toderici2016} firstly proposed a novel architecture based on convolutional and deconvolutional Long Short-Term Memory recurrent networks in a progressive style to realize dynamic bit rate, which achieved SOTA results at publication in 2016.
-In order to improve the performance of the model, the RNN-based scheme successively absorbed better residual scale reconstruction, entropy coding and spatial adaptive bit rates \cite{Toderici2017,Johnston2018} into the framework.
-However, the rate-distortion performance of the RNN-base scheme is still inferior to JPEG2000\cite{Majid2012}.
-Since bit rate of the RNN-based scheme is proportional to the iterations, variable rates will lead to variable encoding time, making it impractical in applications.